HorizenOfficial/horizen-docs/docs/2-migration/07-claiming-zen.md

  console.log(ZENDTransferAddress)
 ```

-The owner of an arbitrary Zend address should migrate its funds on the Zend address generated in this way before the Zend Backup is extrapolated.
+The owner of an arbitrary Zend address should migrate its funds on the Zend address generated in this way before the Zend Migration.

 As example, we consider a Zend address owner preparing for the migration that want to use the direct claim:
 1) They generate a Base wallet and get its address, for example: `0x6ebacd4a2a48728e98aAAA101C59f2e0c57fA987`
 2) They execute the code above with parameter `baseDestAddress = 6ebacd4a2a48728e98aAAA101C59f2e0c57fA987`.
 The output is `zncwpByDSdYjCw3HipRY8MS5dRRsxSR7AGU`
-3) Before the Zend snapshot block is generated, it sends a transaction to move their ZEN from their original address to the generated one (`zncwpByDSdYjCw3HipRY8MS5dRRsxSR7AGU`)
+3) Before the Zend Migration, it sends a transaction to move the ZEN from their original address to the generated one (`zncwpByDSdYjCw3HipRY8MS5dRRsxSR7AGU`)
-4) After the snapshot is taken, they invoke the method `claimDirect(0x6ebacd4a2a48728e98aAAA101C59f2e0c57fA987)` on the migration Smart Contract.
+4) After the migration, they can invoke the method `claimDirect(0x6ebacd4a2a48728e98aAAA101C59f2e0c57fA987)` on the migration Smart Contract.
 Any address could be the sender of this transaction
 5) The ZEN balance will be restored as ZEN ERC-20 token balance on Base chain on the address `0x6ebacd4a2a48728e98aAAA101C59f2e0c57fA987`

 #### Events emitted: